TamsinRose/CANMessage/readme.md

-# CAN_Message_Arduino is a simple helper library to make sending CAN bus message easy.
+# CANMessage is a simple helper library to make sending CAN bus message easy.

 ## instantiation:
 **CANMessage<8> CAN_0B8(0x0B8, 1000);**